Skip to Content

 I need to manage finances for someone with limited capacity

-Just a heads up: lasting power of attorney and deputyship court order both need to be registered with the Office of the Public Guardian (OPG) if you’re in England, Scotland or Wales.
+For example, lasting power of attorney and deputyship court order both need to be registered with the Office of the Public Guardian (OPG) if you’re in England, Scotland or Wales.

 If you’re in Northern Ireland, an enduring power of attorney must be registered with the Office of Care and Protection (OCP) before we can activate it.
-More on this further down.

 For more advice, visit the Citizens Advice website.
 You can also reach out to our dedicated Life Events team with any questions.